Proudly manufactured and designed in America by Hudson Hi-Fi, CoRkErY provides an unparalleled Cork N Rubber slipmat alternative.

 Designed and Crafted from a proprietary Cork N Rubber composite in the USA

 Substitutes felt mats.
-Provides dampening of resonances from metal turntable platters.
+It provides a dampening of resonances from metal turntable platters.
 Generating less noise while avoiding Static Load

 NO RISK PURCHASE 100% SATISFACTION GUARANTEE.
 Just try our products and if you don’t absolutely love them let us know and we will refund your purchase price NO QUESTIONS ASKED!